savekirk/miquelbeltran.github.io/about.md

 Software Engineer with more than ten years of experience.
 Doing Android development since 2012.
 Currently located in Berlin.

-I've worked in different B2B industries: Telecomunications, Gaming and Multimedia.
+I've worked in different industries: Telecomunications, gaming, multimedia and consumer apps.
 Currently I am building a social app to connect neighbours.

 I am also a technical blogger and speaker.
 My articles have